Trump and Clinton voters remain divided over a changing America

 In past NBC/WSJ polls — in 1997, 2007, 2008 and 2014 — either majorities or pluralities said that globalization has been bad.

-Another high in the poll: 60 percent say they support same-sex marriage, which is up from 59 percent in 2015 and 53 percent in 2013.
+Another high in the poll: Sixty percent say they support same-sex marriage, up from 59 percent in 2015 and 53 percent in 2013.

 50 Percent Are Worried Government Will Go Too Far in Restricting Gun Rights

-But showing that not all of these issue trends are pointing in a more liberal or progressive direction, 50 percent of respondents say they are more concerned that the government will go too far in restricting gun rights – which is up from 35 percent who said this back in 1995.
+But showing that not all of these issue trends are pointing in a more liberal or progressive direction, 50 percent of respondents say they are more concerned that the government will go too far in restricting gun rights - up from 35 percent in 1995.

 By comparison, 45 percent say they’re more concerned that the government will not do enough to regulate access to firearms.

-The NBC/WSJ “Social Trends” poll was conducted August 5-9 of 1,200 adults – nearly half of whom were reached by cell phone – and it has an overall margin of error of plus-minus 2.8 percentage points.
+The NBC/WSJ “Social Trends” poll was conducted Aug.
+5-9 of 1,200 adults – nearly half of whom were reached by cellphone – and has an overall margin of error of plus-minus 2.8 percentage points.